24 Mar 2025

 Key considerations when developing your value proposition:

-Solution: Explain how your product uniquely solves it.
+Solution: Explain how your product uniquely solves them.

 Benefits: Quantify the value customers receive (e.g. time saved, money earned).